Jewelry Photo Retouching: Secrets to Post Production Photography

 - If you need to create a sharp edge or change direction in your path, hold the ALT/OPT key and alter the point.
 This will allow you to change the direction of the curve quickly

 - Make a new pen path for each element.
-Paths can be access by Window –> Paths.
+Paths can be accessed by Window –> Paths.

 1. Removing dust